 Comment: Like with the above-mentioned statement, are there any studies that prove this?
 What percentage of Finns are stubborn and which are not?
 I have never seen a study that measures stubbornness.
 Isn’t pigheadedness a personality trait as opposed to a national trait – if there ever was one.

 5. Statement (this is a “gem”): Finns tend to react slowly…

 Comment: This is the stereotype of the stereotypes mentioned by the guide.
 Again, I ask, what studies do the authors use to back such a statement?
 What percentage of the Finns are “slow?”
 What do they mean by “slow” and compared with whom?

 CONCLUSION: These types of statements about Finnish culture are not useful because they only confuse perceptions of Finnish culture since they are not based on any empirical study.
-If anything, they are subjective perceptions that reveal more the stereotypes of the authors — at the best they show how the authors want foreigners to “see” us.
+If anything, they are subjective perceptions that reveal more the stereotypes and the prejudices of the authors — at the best they show how the authors want foreigners to “see” us.